DavidBSauer/OGT_prediction/README.md

 ```
 ./Ubuntu_setup.bash
 ```
-After installing GeneMarkS, edit the external_tools.txt file with absolute path to gmsn.pl.
+After installing GeneMarkS, edit the external_tools.txt file with absolute path to gmsn.pl for GeneMarkS.
 Then copy external_tools.txt into the feature_calculation and prediction directories.

 ## Usage
 ### Feature Calculation